Skip to main content

 Quality: factory precision vs site variability

-CNC machining in factory conditions achieves ±0.05-0.13mm precision for critical components.
-BIOBUILDS complete assemblies maintain ±1-2mm tolerances—impossible to achieve on construction sites exposed to weather, varying temperatures, and variable workmanship.
+Precision machining in factory conditions achieves ±0.05-0.13mm precision for critical components.
+BIOBUILDS complete assemblies maintain ±1-2mm tolerances -- impossible to achieve on construction sites exposed to weather, varying temperatures, and variable workmanship.
 Traditional site-built construction typically achieves ±3-6mm at best, often worse.

 Quality control comparison